VipTechDev/dev_cheatsheets/02-react-function-components.md

 | Virtual DOM                | An in-memory representation of the real DOM, kept in sync by React’s reconciliation process.                                                    |

 ---

-Feel free to remix or extend this glossary as your toolkit evolves!